ministryofjustice/hmpps-learner-records-api/README.md

 Next, in the top right corner of IntelliJ, to the left of the green play button, click the dropdown and then select `Edit Configurations`.

-Select the ‘hmpps-learner-records-api.test’ configuration, ensure that `Run` is populated with `:test`, the gradle project is `kotlin-template-experimental-lrs` and the environment variables, mentioned above, are also set here.
+Select the ‘hmpps-learner-records-api.test’ configuration, ensure that `Run` is populated with `:test`, the gradle project is `hmpps-learner-records-api` and the environment variables, mentioned above, are also set here.
 Click `Apply` then `OK`.

 Again, right click the `test` package and select `run ‘Tests in ‘hmpps-temp…’ - They should now be running in IntelliJ.